aregsar/aregsarblog/blog/2021/redis-configure-laravel-session/index.md

 Below I am showing the database.php file snippet showing the connections within the redis driver connections array before and after adding the redis connection for use by the session.

-Although note that the before settings contain the configuration changes that were made in the [Redis Configure Laravel](https://aregsar.com/blog/2021/redis-configure-laravel) post.
+Although note that the before settings contain the configuration changes that were made in step 4.

 Before: